To be a notary in the state of Arizona you must meet the following qualifications:

 Your Arizona Notary Commission is valid for four years.

-The State of Arizona recommends you start the renewal process no less than 60 days before your current commission will expire.
+The State of Arizona recommends you start the renewal process no less than 60 days before your current commission expires.

 No, no education is required to become an Arizona Notary.